holmesrichards/sidekickvco/Docs/build.md

+# Sidekick VCO build notes

+## Which chip

+The design specifies and assumes the Alfa AS3340A VCO chip, an improvement to the AS3340, although the AS3340 or Curtis CEM3340 probably would work.
+I have not tested either extensively.
+The CEM datasheet says the pulse output should have a 10k pulldown, versus 51k for the AS3340(A), though reportedly anything in that range works acceptably for either (see Sam Battle's LMNC 1222 schematic).
+If using CEM and you want to stick to the datasheet you could try changing R45 from 33k to 6.2k and R47 from 18k to 3.6k.

 ## Resistor matching

 For proper V/oct tuning, certain groups of resistors need to be matched to one another to high precision.
 You can buy 0.1% precision resistors, but it is much cheaper to buy 100 or so 1% resistors and then measure them, setting aside ones that match at the 0.1% level.
 The actual value of the resistance is not critical, only that it be the same for resistors in each group.
 Different groups do not need to match each other.